 In this post, I list the top 7 skills employers are looking for and how you can demonstrate them through your volunteer work.
 Even more important, I provide you with tips on what to mention on your resume, in your cover letter, and during your interview.

 New here?
-I also have the following blog posts to help you plan meaninful service projects and help youth develop leadership skills.
+I have these blog posts to help you help youth Radiate Outrageous Compassion & Kindness.

 Job Skill #1 – Positive Attitude